ARE YOU READY TO collaborate WITH US?

 - Supervised LPC Interns since 2003 and on several preferred supervisor lists for universities, professional groups, and professional peers.

 One of many things that makes supervision unique is that I incorporate lessons from my business coaches on how to run a business.
-Interns learn about finding a niche, marketing techniques (what works and doesn’t), pricing of services, setting up a practice, and thinking like an entrepreneur with multiple streams of income so that you will be less stressed when one stream dries up due to pandemics or financial crises.
+Interns learn about finding a niche, marketing techniques (what works and doesn’t), pricing of services, setting up a practice, and thinking like an entrepreneur with multiple streams of income so that you will be less stressed when one stream dries up due to pandemics, furloughs, or financial crises.

 - If desired, supervision includes counseling perspectives from a Christian viewpoint.